wendahere/JAWS/Sean.md

 # Week 19

-It was a hetic week and alos it was a great
+It was a hetic week and alos it was a great and fun learning experience as I learnt a lot of what i did.
+Here's some of theings I learnt while doing this project.
+1. Always do your work early

+2. Communication is important

+3. Be careful handling circuits
+4. Learnt about the ESP32

+5. Documentation

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI1NDY2NjQwMyw5MDYyNzI2ODUsMTM4OD
+eyJoaXN0b3J5IjpbLTU0MDQyMjcwMSw5MDYyNzI2ODUsMTM4OD
 EyNzYzNiwtODUzMzU1NDMyLDExMDA5MDIyMjMsLTE3Nzk2MjQz
 OTQsLTI3NjQwMTY4MywxNjA1NzgxODAxLC04MTI2OTY3NjQsNT
 MxMjc2NDg4LC0xODEzNzAzMjQyLC01NjQ1NDM3OSwxMTU4MzIx